inpsyde/vip-composer-plugin/README.md

 Which means that after every change to those files the plugin command should be run again, to let it copy everything again.

-Besides being not very "developer friendly" the `--local` option makes the plugin do quite a lot of things, that are not necessary in the case, for example, a single configuration entry or a single MU plugin have been modified.
+Besides this being not very "developer friendly" the `--local` option makes the plugin do quite a lot of things, that are not necessary in the case, for example, a single configuration entry or a single MU plugin have been modified.

 This is why the plugin command provides the option `--sync-dev-paths`.

 This flag must be used as the **only** flag, and makes the command just copy the dev paths from root to `/vip`.

 This is a quite fast operation.
-So fast that it might be used in combination with some "watch" technique (provided by IDEs or by tool of choice), that basically run this comment when anything in the "dev paths" inside root folder changes.
+So fast that it might be used in combination with some "watch" technique (provided by IDEs or by tool of choice), that basically runs this command when anything in the "dev paths" in root folder changes.
 This make the developer experience much better.

 Example: